 Any old breakfast may be as bad as no breakfast, white bread and jam, packaged cereals, coffee, orange juice, pastry are generally high gi, high calorie, low nutrient, acid forming and fibre devoid meaning they will spike your blood sugar too quickly, create inflammation, clog you up.
 Not a good way to start your day!

-Consuming a healthy breakfast that contains protein (around 10g is enough), fibre, healthy fat (ie avocado, olive oil, coconut oil, flax seed, chia seeds) and complex carbohydrates (not packaged wheat cereals!) will along with providing many nutrients for the body’s cells to function properly, won’t spike your blood sugar and will take longer to digest, therefore providing a slower release of energy and keeping you feeling fuller for longer.
+Consuming a healthy breakfast that contains protein (around 10g), fibre, healthy fat (ie avocado, olive oil, coconut oil, flax seed, chia seeds) and complex carbohydrates (not packaged wheat cereals!) will along with providing many nutrients for the body’s cells to function properly, won’t spike your blood sugar and will take longer to digest, therefore providing a slower release of energy and keeping you feeling fuller for longer.
 As an example, eat an apple and you probably don’t feel full for long.
 But, eat an apple with some cheese, nut butter or a few nuts and you will feel and stay more satiated.

 Here are some of my favourite breakfasts you might like to try:

 I Lovvvvve this!
 It’s warm and nourishing, just add some organic yoghurt and it is divine!
 I even have it when I feel like something with a cuppa